 When determining whether to offer you cover, an insurer will assess the level of risk associated.
 Essentially, this is how likely you are to want to make a claim on your policy.

 Your policy may come with certain special conditions which affect the cover you enjoy and when you may be able to make a claim.

-The underwriter is a person who works for the insurer who assesses the level of risk associated with you and your property and sets out the price for that cover and any additional terms and conditions.
+The underwriter is a person who works for the insurer to assess the level of risk associated with you and your property, sets out the price for that cover and any additional terms and conditions.

 If you’re unsure about any of the terms and conditions of your home insurance policy, it’s important to check these with your insurer, so you have the cover you need.

 To read more about home insurance, go to Solved.